Last Updated on January 19, 2023 by Pinpoint 250

 - Take the Aeropress off the mug

-You now have a delicious espresso!
-Since the Aeropress makes an espresso, you can easily make lattes, cappuccinos and cold brew in addition to coffee.
+You now have a tasty espresso!
+Since Aeropress makes an espresso, you can easily make lattes, cappuccinos, and cold brews in addition to coffee.

-The Aeropress is easy to clean, portable and durable.
-You can use it anywhere you have access to hot water and fine drip coffee grounds.
-It’s also quite small so it can easily fit in a suitcase, travel bag, backpack, or large purse.
+The Aeropress is easy to clean, portable, and durable.
+You can use it anywhere you can access hot water and fine drip coffee grounds.
+It’s also relatively small, so it can easily fit in a suitcase, travel bag, backpack, or large purse.
 You can even use it to make coffee on the plane!

 The Aeropress is ideal for making coffee for 1-3 people.
 It is not suitable for making coffee for a large group of people.
-By using a paper filter, you get a very smooth cup of coffee.
+Using a paper filter gives you a very smooth cup of coffee.
 You don’t have to worry about sipping any stray coffee grounds.
 And it’s very easy to clean.
 Just twist off the lid, throw out the filter and coffee grounds, and rinse.

 How does the French press coffee maker compare?

 French press coffee makers are top-rated.
 You may also know them by their other name–Cafetieres.
 French press coffee makers use a plunger – much like the Aeropress.
 But that’s where the similarities end.

 The carafes or beakers come in glass, plastic, and metal.
 They use a metal filter and do not require a paper filter.
 Depending on the size of the carafe, you can brew between 2-10 cups of coffee.

 How To Make Coffee With a French Press Coffee Maker

 Using a French press coffee maker is similar to the Aeropress method.